 VD analysis is used to observe the contribution of each variable to the dependent variable.
 This analysis also demonstrates the variance contribution of which variable is dominant in influencing the dependent variable.
 Figure 3 illustrates the results of the VD analysis where, in the first period, the dependent variable SUK is influenced by the SUK variable itself.
 Then, in the next period, DSR provides a fairly large contribution variance from the other independent variables.
 After that, in the next period, the EXC variable provides a larger contribution variance than the other independent variables.
-Furthermore, until the 20th period, the SUK contribution variance of 0.21 and 0.07.
+Furthermore, until the 20th period, the SUK contribution variance reduces to 0.70, and independent variables such as EXC and DSR provide a contribution variance of 0.21 and 0.07.
 In contrast, the DGR contribution variance does not greatly impact the SUK variable until the 20th period.